jerryagenyi/sul-messaging-epic/ci-foundation/eslint-config/README.md

-# ESLint Configuration Examples
+# ESLint Rules for SkilledUp.Life

-> **ESLint rule examples and configurations for SkilledUp.Life projects**

-This folder contains ESLint configuration examples and rule customizations for different project types and team preferences.
+This folder contains shared ESLint configurations for frontend modules.
+See `ci_setup_checklist.md` for active rule setup.
+Future improvements will include scoped rules by module type.

 ## 📁 Contents